felix/tinydnsdyn/README.md

 The Python code is basic and inefficient but it should work.
 I take no responsibility for anything that may happen to any of your machines.
-That said, please let me know if there are any issues.
+That said, please let me know if there are any issues by creating a ticket on [my tracker](http://support.seconddrawer.com/projects/tinydnsdyn/).